CloudCodeCreators/Blog/content/blog/launch-cloudcodecreators/index.md

 date: 2025-08-15
 authors:
   - dimitri
+  - kevin
 tags:
-  - Dimitri
+  #- Dimitri
-  - Kevin
-  -
 image:
   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-# 🚀 Introducing Our New Blog: Where Compliance Meets Automation 🌱
+## 🌱 Introducing Our New Blog: Where Compliance Meets Automation

-We're thrilled to launch a new destination for professionals navigating the complex world of **BIO compliance**, **data security**, and **Microsoft 365 automation**.
+We're thrilled to launch a new destination for professionals navigating the complex world of BIO compliance**, data security, and Microsoft 365 automation.

-Whether you're a security officer, IT admin, or compliance lead, our blog dives into how to make **BIO and compliance frameworks more actionable** — without drowning in manual work.
+Whether you're a security officer, IT admin, or compliance lead, our blog dives into how to make BIO and compliance frameworks more actionable — without drowning in manual work.

 ## 🔍 What can you expect?
 - Real-world automation examples tailored for the Dutch BIO framework